-Figure 18 shows how an FNA might be compressed.
+Figure 9-2 shows how the needs assessment might be compressed.
 You still will have one or more operational situations that you are considering, but you will not have to go through a lengthy reconciliation step with a number of outside organizations.
 In a Quick Turn CBA, your working group will do the work and then move on to the next situation.